gmovr/tobiesen.com/src/content/blog/my-work-from-home-office-setup.md

 ### Peripherals
 I use a **ZSA Voyager split keyboard**, paired with an **Apple Trackpad** placed between the two halves.
 This ergonomic setup has helped prevent shoulder pain and has the added bonus of improving my typing speed.
-The split layout encourages proper touch-typing technique and hand placement, which is a fun, unexpected benefit.
+The split layout encourages proper touch-typing technique and hand placement, a fun, unexpected benefit.

 ## Other Office Essentials